Tips for Social Distancing in the Office

 No matter your size, you’ll need to identify high-traffic areas in your office.
 After looking at routes to different parts of the office, place 6-feet markers and arrows to encourage traffic flow.
 You can also rearrange the furniture you have in common areas like break rooms and lounges to keep people distanced.
 Next, get out that tape measure and measure 6-feet around individual workstations that are without any sort of dividers.

 This certainly isn’t the end of the open office; it’s just a revision.
-If moving your workstations is not an option for your space, you can always add dividers.
+If moving your workstations is not an option for your space, you can always add desk dividers.
 Consider what height you think will be best for your employees’ safety, and find the style that best fits your office.
 Juniper offers affordable dividers in easy-to-clean PET as well as stylish vinyl, fabric, dry-erase frosted glass, and clear acrylic.
 Learn more about the many divider options here.
 If you want to go all the way, the cubicle is making a comeback in the modern office.
-Browse modern cubicles here.
+Browse modern cubicle desks.

 Now, we can bring in the people.